 Snowflake Schema

-This type of Data Warehouse Schema takes the shape of a Snowflake.
+This type of schema takes the shape of a Snowflake.
 The goal of the Snowflake Schema is to normalize the denormalized data of the Star Schema.
 The Snowflake structure materialized when the dimensions of a Star Schema are detailed and highly structured, having several levels of relationship, and the child tables have multiple parent tables.
 The Snowflake Schema solves some of the common problems associated with the Star Schema.

 You can see the Snowflake Schema as a “multi-dimensional” structure.
 At the core of a Snowflake Schema is Fact Tables that connect the information contained in the Dimension Tables, which in turn radiate outwards like the Star Schema.
 However, the Dimension Tables in the Snowflake Schema are divided into more than one table, creating a Snowflake pattern.